List of Beyoncé live performances

 Besides solo tours, Beyoncé has embarked on three co-headlining tours.
 In 2004, she co-headlined the Verizon Ladies First Tour with Alicia Keys and Missy Elliott.
-Ten years later, she co-headlined the On the Run Tour with her husband, rapper Jay-Z. The all-stadium grossed $109.7 million.
+Ten years later, she co-headlined the On the Run Tour with her husband, rapper Jay-Z. The all-stadium tour grossed $109.7 million.
 In 2018, Beyoncé and Jay-Z embarked on their second collaborative tour, the On The Run II Tour.
 It grossed $253.5 million, making it the third-highest-grossing tour of 2018.
 The tour was named the Best Hip-Hop/R&B Tour at the 2019 Pollstar Awards, and Top Rap Tour and Top R&B Tour at the 2019 Billboard Music Awards.

 Beyoncé has also held concert residencies, including I Am...
 Yours (2009), 4 Intimate Nights with Beyoncé (2011), and Revel Presents: Beyoncé Live (2012).
 She has headlined several notable festivals.
 In 2011, she became the first solo Black female artist to headline the Pyramid Stage at the Glastonbury Festival.
 Her headlining set at the Super Bowl XLVII halftime show (2013) ranks among the most-watched halftime shows in history, generating 110.8 million viewers.
 In 2016, she featured as a special guest during Coldplay's performance at the Super Bowl 50 halftime show.
 Her performance at the 59th Annual Grammy Awards (2017) is the most-searched Grammy performance on Google in the US.
 In 2018, she became the first Black woman to headline Coachella.
 Paying tribute to historically Black colleges and universities, it has been dubbed "Beychella" and is the most-searched performance in Google's history.